Hurricane Agnes

-Agnes was the second tropical cyclone and first named storm of the 1972 Atlantic hurricane season.
+Hurricane Agnes was the second tropical cyclone and first named storm of the 1972 Atlantic hurricane season.
 It developed as a tropical depression on June 14 from the interaction of a polar front and an upper trough over the Yucatán Peninsula.
 The storm emerged into the western Caribbean Sea on June 15, and strengthened into Tropical Storm Agnes the next day.
 Thereafter, Agnes slowly curved northward and passed just west of Cuba on June 17.
 Early on June 18, the storm intensified enough to be upgraded to Hurricane Agnes.
 Heading northward, the hurricane eventually made landfall near Panama City, Florida, late on June 19.
 After moving inland, Agnes rapidly weakened and was only a tropical depression when it entered Georgia.
 The weakening trend halted as the storm crossed over Georgia and into South Carolina.
 While over eastern North Carolina, Agnes re-strengthened into a tropical storm on June 21, as a result of baroclinic activity.
 Early the following day, the storm emerged into the Atlantic Ocean before re-curving northwestward and making landfall near New York City as a strong tropical storm.
 Agnes quickly became an extratropical cyclone on June 23, and tracked to the northwest of Great Britain, before being absorbed by another extratropical cyclone on July 6.

 Though it moved slowly across the Yucatán Peninsula, the damage Agnes caused in Mexico is unknown.
 Although the storm bypassed the tip of Cuba, heavy rainfall occurred, killing seven people.
 In Florida, Agnes caused a significant tornado outbreak, with at least 26 confirmed twisters, two of which were spawned in Georgia.
 The tornadoes and two initially unconfirmed tornadoes in Florida alone resulted in over $4.5 million (1972 USD) in damage and six fatalities.
 At least 2,082 structures in Florida suffered either major damage or were destroyed.
 About 1,355 other dwellings experienced minor losses.
 Though Agnes made landfall as a hurricane, no hurricane-force winds were reported.
 Along the coast abnormally high tides resulted in extensive damage, especially between Apalachicola and Cedar Key.
 Light to moderate rainfall was reported in Florida, though no significant flooding occurred.
 In Georgia, damage was limited to two tornadoes, which caused approximately $275,000 in losses.
 Minimal effects were also recorded in Alabama, Connecticut, Delaware, Rhode Island, South Carolina, and Tennessee; though one fatality was reported in Delaware.
 The most significant effects, by far, occurred in Pennsylvania, mostly due to intense flooding.
-The hurricane severely flooded the Susquehanna River and the Lackawanna River causing major damage to the Wilkes-Barre/Scranton metropolitan area.
+The tropical storm severely flooded the Susquehanna River and the Lackawanna River, causing major damage to the Wilkes-Barre/Scranton metropolitan area.
 In both Pennsylvania and New Jersey combined, about 43,594 structures were either destroyed or significantly damaged.
 In Canada, a mobile home was toppled, killing two people.